To learn more about each member of the team, click on their photo to read their full bio.

 Jessie May nurse

-As one of the Jessie May nurses, Bryony provides regular respite visits for the children, and families, that we support.
-She also currently works at Bath Royal United Hospital a couple of times a week as a Healthcare Assistant.
+As one of the Jessie May nurses, Bryony provides regular respite visits for the children and families that we support.

 "I work for Jessie may as it’s a privilege to work alongside the children and their families.
 It’s so nice being able to support them when they really need it."